 5. Possible engine overheating

-Under certain circumstances, a clogged CAT could produce the same symptoms as a plugged muffler/exhaust.
+Under certain circumstances, clogged catalytic converter symptoms could be similar to those of a plugged muffler/exhaust.
 If the ceramic coating reaches the point of melting this could obstruct the normal flow of exhaust gases causing an overheat condition (in extreme cases the converter could glow red as a consequence of the high temperatures).

 6. Gas and rotten eggs smell from exhaust pipe